-First, ICF and our colleagues at the Endangered Wildlife Trust are partnering with Eagle Optics to provide a special opportunity for you to purchase new binoculars at half-price that will be donated to this project.
-Use the promo code “savingcranes” when completing your order and Eagle Optics will direct your binocular donation to ICF.
-Click here to purchase the binoculars (note that the promo code will adjust the price to just $90).
-We will coordinate hand-delivering your binoculars to our colleagues in Africa for the field surveys.
+We are partnering with Eagle Optics to provide a special opportunity for you to donate new binoculars to this project at half-price.
+Use the promo code “savingcranes” when completing your order and Eagle Optics will deliver the binoculars to ICF.
+Click here to purchase the binoculars (the promo code will adjust the price to just $90).

 3. Write to your local zoo and ask them not to buy wild-caught cranes or cranes of unknown origin.
 Zoos and other captive breeding centers play a critical role in ensuring that crowned cranes are bred responsibly.
 Click here to download and customize our sample letter.